davidmm377/hokster/Core/README.md

 # Core
 This repository contains the VHDL design of the HOKSTER core (and hardloader) and associated testbenches.
-A general description of the operation of the core can be found in the HOKSTER manual: [upd5](https://docs.google.com/document/d/1InYbXBpedyn8oy-0o83jk04tGJMsKiPP).
+A general description of the operation of the core can be found in the HOKSTER Manual: [upd6](https://github.com/willja001/hokster/blob/master/documentation/HOKSTER_Manual_upd6.pdf).

 This README describes the steps needed to get started with the core.